Nkit-333/Byte_Pattern_Identifier/README.md

 # Byte_Pattern_Identifier
-Search for a pattern in a test file ( Can be image or .txt file)
+Comapare two files and searches for a pattern in a test file ( Can be image or .txt file)